tommairs/SFE_Suite/README.md

 ## Cost Factor Warning
 Some of these processes use BCC or redirects that can incur additional messaging costs with your email provider.
-PLEASE be aware of the per transaction costs of yuor provider.
+PLEASE be aware of the per transaction costs of your provider.

 ## Installation
 The intention was to build this entirely in AWS so all the instructions are geared that way.
 If you build elsewhere, make the appropriate corrections.